-INDUSTRIAL DUST EXTRACTORS

 Industrial dust extractors

-Dedusters are machines that extract suspended particles, especially fine dust from the air.
-Our industrial dedusters work at a low vacuum with a relatively high air flow rate.
-This portfolio includes machines suitable for use inside and outside an Atex zone 22.
+Dedusters are machines that extract suspended particles such as dust, especially fine types of dust, from the air.
+Industrial dedusters work at a low vacuum with a relatively high air flow.
+The deduster portfolio includes machines for use inside and outside an Atex zone 22.

 Industrial dedusters Ex